Dr. Sally Welch

 Elementary teachers spent two full days at Marygrove learning the pedagogy behind inquiry-based learning as well as designing new activities for use in their classrooms.
 On the following three days, under the direction of staff from Cranbrook, the Detroit Zoo, and the Science Center, teachers ventured to each partner site to learn how to use their locations for inquiry-based learning.
 At the same time, teachers became familiar with hands-on activities that they could take back to their classrooms.
 In summer 2003, Marygrove introduced a new intensive workshop for high school chemistry teachers.
 The workshop allowed teachers to experience and design case studies and problem-based learning activities.
 Teacher interest in these programs coupled with the State Department of Education’s push toward content preparation and the Department’s newly mandated “planned programs” of study in order to renew certification has prompted Marygrove to establish the Institute for Science and Mathematics Education.
 Features of the Institute for Science and Mathematics Education

 The new Institute for Science and Math Education will initially focus on the professional development of new and in-service teachers, recognizing that pre-service education is not long enough or intense enough for teachers to master all the skill areas they need, and that seasoned teachers must continually “re-master” their subject and how best to teach it.
 The purpose of the Institute is to improve K-12 students’ achievement in math and science by building the capacity of their teachers.
-The Institute will serve high school and middle school teachers from Detroit Public Schools, Archdiocese of Detroit Schools, and interested charter schools and school systems in Southeast Michigan, through extended multi-week workshops and/or continuing education or graduate courses.
+The Institute will serve high school and middle school teachers from Detroit Public Schools, Archdiocese of Detroit Schools, and interested charter schools and school systems in Southeast Michigan, through extended multi-week workshops or graduate courses.
 These learning formats will emphasize the scientific process and scientific content as well as innovative teaching techniques.
 Marygrove’s teaching scientists will provide the appropriate background in basic science and research techniques and will offer multiple pedagogical approaches and exposure to new science methodologies and content areas.
 Teachers, in turn, will develop resource materials that can be utilized in their local school context.

 In addition to continuing and expanding the week-long intensive workshops in informal science, the Institute will gradually develop a variety of courses and workshops on such topics as disease, nutrition, DNA mapping, fraction/decimal/metric systems, geometric sketching, graphic calculators, teaching to national and Michigan Curriculum Framework standards rather than to tests, and other topics as appropriate.
 In summer 2005 the Institute will offer interdisciplinary teacher workshops in biotechnology and forensic science, two topics that have appeal, real-world application, and connection to students’ lives (at least via the popular CSI series).
 Biotechnology has application to the food students eat, their families’ or culture’s medical anthropology, and medical treatments they might receive from a doctor.
 The “Marygrove CSI” course will focus on the basic science needed to investigate a murder case.